-Social media activity is often a good indicator of the times when users are most inclined to engage with your content.
+Social media activity is also a good indicator of when users are most inclined to engage with your content.

 While social media engagement doesn’t necessarily correlate with email engagement, this data can still show when subscribers are willing to invest in brand interactions, or vice versa (I am definitely not prone to browsing PlayStation’s Twitter feed at 1 am!)

 Tools like Google Analytics and each social platform’s built-in analytical tools will help you to understand user engagement patterns, and tap into your customers’ behavior.